0AnonymousSite0/QA_for_CEM/README.md

 # 5. Reuse of the CEM-QA test and training datasets

-The CEM-QA test dataset containing 5,050 questions is manually annotated with four features, including the question source, single-answer multiple-choice question (SAMCQ) or multiple-answer multiple-choice question (MAMCQ), and calculation question or non-calculation question.
+The CEM-QA test datasets contain 5,050 multiple-choice questions (MCQs) and 100 case-based questions (CBQs).

 ![CEM-QA test dataset in the Hugging Face repository](https://github.com/0AnonymousSite0/QA_for_CEM/blob/main/Images%20for%20readme/CEM-QA%20test%20dataset%20in%20the%20Hugging%20Face%20repository.png)
-↑↑↑The CEM-QA test dataset in the Hugging Face repository
+↑↑↑The CEM-QA test datasets in the Hugging Face repository

 ![CEM-QA training dataset in the Hugging Face repository](https://github.com/0AnonymousSite0/QA_for_CEM/blob/main/Images%20for%20readme/CEM-QA%20training%20dataset%20in%20the%20Hugging%20Face%20repository.png)
 ↑↑↑The CEM-QA training dataset in the Hugging Face repository

-More information about the datasets can be found through these links (https://huggingface.co/datasets/AnonymousSite/QA_test_dataset_for_CEM),(https://huggingface.co/datasets/AnonymousSite/QA_test_dataset_for_CEM_MCQs) and (https://huggingface.co/datasets/AnonymousSite/QA_test_dataset_for_CEM_CBQs).
+More information about the datasets can be found through these links (https://huggingface.co/datasets/AnonymousSite/QA_test_dataset_for_CEM_MCQs),  (https://huggingface.co/datasets/AnonymousSite/QA_test_dataset_for_CEM_CBQs), and .

 # 6. Reuse of the codes for running original GLLMs, CEM knowledge-incorporated GLLMs, CEM knowledge-incorporated fine-tuned GLLMs, and CEM-QA prototype